 To offer confidential support and guidance to all LGBT+ staff at the University.

-Create visibility for the LGBT+ staff community at the University of Plymouth, including acting as information/welcome point for new LGBT+ staff and all new colleagues.
+To create visibility for the LGBT+ staff community at the University of Plymouth, including acting as an information/welcome point for new LGBT+ staff and all new colleagues.

 To advise and give feedback on University policy development and associated practice.